Music is a universal language which gives pupils the opportunity to express themselves and be creative through a variety of musical genres.

 MUSIC MARK – School Member

-During the academic year 2018-2019, the Music department was awarded Music Mark, which is an award in recognition of a commitment to providing high quality music education for all children and young people.
-(The UK Association for Music Education – Music Mark – supported by ABRSM)
+For a 2nd year, Kirkburton are extremely proud recipients of the ABRSM Music Mark Award 2019-2020.
+This is awarded in recognition of a commitment to providing high quality music education for all children and young people (The UK Association for Music Education – Music Mark – supported by ABRSM)